TimSchulz1991/msp4-django-8gag/README.md

 - A user should be able to sign up/log in with their social accounts (e.g. FB/Google)
 - Users should be able to upload videos as well
 - Users should be able to join discussion rooms regarding their favourite meme topics on the page
+- VERY IMPORTANT: For loading speed purposes I would need to implement some sort of "invisible" pagination in the future.
+I do not want actual pages, but it should work in a way that only a part of the page is loaded at once.
+- I should also figure out a way how to automatically compress the image size further before a user uploads any kind of image file.

 ## Data Model
 ### DBMS ERD